Raiesh7/OS-jackfruit/README.md

 ### 5. Scheduling Behavior

 Linux uses the Completely Fair Scheduler (CFS), which assigns each process a weight based on its nice value.
 The weight formula is approximately `1024 / (1.25^nice)`.
 A process at nice=0 has weight 1024; at nice=10, weight ~110.
 CFS tracks a virtual runtime (`vruntime`) that advances faster for lower-weight processes, meaning higher-nice processes get scheduled less frequently.

-In our experiment, `cpu1` (nice=0) and `cpu2` (nice=10) both ran for 15 real seconds because `cpu_hog` measures wall-clock time with `time()` and exits after the duration regardless of how much CPU it received.
-On a single-vCPU QEMU host the two processes time-slice sequentially, so both complete in 15 seconds.
-The difference in scheduling weight means `cpu1` receives approximately 9× more CPU time per scheduling period than `cpu2` — this would manifest as higher iteration throughput if the workload measured work done rather than time elapsed.
-On a multi-core host with CPU pressure from other workloads, the priority difference produces visible completion time differences.

 ---